-Bridge pillar No. 5 was exposed approximately 5 metres east of pillar No. 4 and consisted of a rectangular foundation built of natural grey stones and boulders of very varied size, where the smallest stones had been used in the core.
+Bridge pillar No. 5 was exposed approximately 5 metres east of pillar No. 4 and consisted of a rectangular foundation (SS318865) built of natural grey stones and boulders of very varied size, where the smallest stones had been used in the core.
 The structure (c.
-4.0 x 2.2 m) was built as two uneven rows of stones, running NE-SW, with only the outside faces straight (Fig. 181).
+4.0 x 2.2 m) was built as two uneven rows of stones, running NE-SW, with only the outside faces straight (Fig. 239).
 There seemed to be only one course of systematically placed boulders, although there were a few stones in a lower layer (recorded on site before machining).
 The boulders were uneven in size and shape and varied from 0.7-1.4 m.
 Some smaller stones could be seen on top of the boulders making the surface on top flatter.
 The building material was unworked, natural boulders, either beach stones or glacial erratics.
 A total of seven boulders were recorded, but there were more, since the structure continued beyond the trench to the north.
 Due to measuring problems (the bridge pillar was exposed deep down in a narrow Ventilation Shaft) records for all stones and boulders were created later in IntraSiS based on measurements on site and from images.

-Fig. 181.
+Fig. 239.
 Bridge pillar No. 5 with foundation stones and mortar/brick core, facing NE.
 Photo: Museum of Copenhagen.

-The bridge core consisted of cemented mortar with crushed and broken bricks with inclusions of charcoal and some soot placed within and on top of the foundation.
+The bridge core (SD318917) consisted of cemented mortar with crushed and broken bricks with inclusions of charcoal and some soot placed within and on top of the foundation.
 The centre of the deposit was more like a solid layer of bricks.
 The demolition material recorded in relation to the bridge foundation consisted of mixed mortar with frequent inclusions of fragmented red bricks.
 No construction cut could be connected to the stone structure, but this lack of information must be seen together with the removal of the boulders by machine.

-Dam with barrier tower
+18.1.5 Dam with barrier tower

 The dam constructed in association with the gate building regulated the water level in the moat and extended in a NW-SE direction for a length of c.
 14 m (G-502973).
-It consisted of construction cuts, three courses of light, grey unfinished stones and boulders, fills in between the stones, together with foundation- and destruction layers (Fig. 182).
+It consisted of construction cuts, three courses of light, grey unfinished stones and boulders, fills in between the stones, together with foundation- and destruction layers (Fig.

+240).
 The upper part of the stone structure had been destroyed by looting (robber pits) in the 17th century and by a modern NW-SE running central concrete heating duct from 1956.

-Fig. 182.
+Fig. 240.
 Dam with semicircular barrier tower placed SW of the gate building in the Late medieval moat.
 The lack of stones in the middle and within the tower is due to the modern shoring and a concrete pillar erected in conjunction with the new Guide Wall.
 The measured moat cut to the left, inside the building should be moved two metres to the right based on later re-interpretations.

 The interpreted upper construction cut for the dam could only be documented in the SW part of the structure running in a north-south direction (c.
 3.8 m) with straight, steep sides and an irregular base.
-The lower construction cut was 10.1 m long, approximately 4.0 m wide and had straight, steep sides and a concave, flat base to a maximum depth of 0.5 m cutting the natural substrate.
+The lower construction cut (SC18440) was 10.1 m long, approximately 4.0 m wide and had straight, steep sides and a concave, flat base to a maximum depth of 0.5 m cutting the natural substrate.
+Cut SC202482 was documented in the SE section (C11338) with straight, steep sides and a flat base at approximately the same depth.